On this pageOverview

 Resources

-Define a service using Effect.Service, then pass its default layer to makeElement or makeApplication via the resources config field.
-The runtime memoizes the layer once and provides it to every command and subscription automatically.
+Define a service using Effect.Service, then pass its default layer to makeProgram via the resources config field.
+The runtime creates the layer once and makes it available to every Command.
+Commands access it by yielding the service tag.

 import { Effect } from 'effect'